 Innovative architecture, UNESCO fjords and reliable snow cover.
 Combine the culture of Oslo and Bergen with unparalleled skiing and memorable experiences in Norway.
 If you’re fortunate, you may even witness the aurora borealis dancing across the night’s sky.
 We take a look at four of the best ski resorts in Norway.

 Beitostølen is a charming village with traditional Scandinavian architecture.
-The slopes are quiet with reliable snow cover, making them well suited to beginner and intermediate skiers.
-Appealing to visitors for its alternative winter activities, why not try snowmobiling, sliding down the slopes in an inflatable boat or navigating the extensive web of cross-country skiing?
+The slopes are quiet with reliable snow cover, making them well suited to both beginner and intermediate skiers.
+Appealing to visitors for its alternative winter activities, why not try snowmobiling, sliding down the slopes in an inflatable boat and later, navigating the extensive web of cross-country skiing?
 If you are looking for skiing near Oslo, Geilo is just over 3 hours from Oslo airport.

 Speak to one of our ski experts on 0207 471 7700 to find out more about the best ski resorts in Norway.
 We can help you with the best options for skiing near Oslo.